 Focus: This is the time to focus on preventing acne by absorbing oil and clearing out pores.
 Products also need to be gentle and anti-inflammatory since skin is sensitive.
 Plus, you’ll need some sweat control!

 Key Skin Nutrients For This Phase:

 - Salicylic acid: Bring back your salicylic acid Clear Pore Cleanser during this time to fight acne and inflammation.
 Clearing out pores will prevent breakouts.
 Because salicylic acid is anti-inflammatory and helps to reduce redness, you can use 2% salicylic acid to treat acne that appears.
-Use this SOS Spot Treatment right when you see bumps occur.

 - Charcoal: Charcoal is a great natural ingredient that absorbs oil and impurities.
 Apply a safe and effective Charcoal Mask to your skin 1-2x in this phase.